NoSleepTillLambos/TheNaughtySailor/README.md

 ### Project Description

-**Naughty sailor is based off one of my favourite cocktails, it allows users to vote on certain drinks and enter into competitions where they can face off and determine the best mixologist around**
+**Naughty sailor is based off one of my favourite cocktails from a popular bar i used to work at and where i got the inspiration for my app.
+It allows users to vote on certain drinks and enter into competitions where they can face off and determine the best mixologist around**

 ### Built With